etiquette

 Parent replying politely to a kids birthday party invitation on a phone

-Question: What is the right RSVP etiquette for a kids birthday party?
+Question: What is the right birthday party RSVP etiquette for parents?

-TL;DR: Birthday party RSVP etiquette is simple: respond on time, be clear, and do not make the host guess.
+TL;DR: Birthday party RSVP etiquette for parents is simple: reply on time, be clear, and do not make the host guess about siblings, parent attendance, or late changes.

 Most parents are not trying to be difficult when they reply late or send vague messages.
 They are busy, they mean to answer later, or they assume the details will work themselves out.
 The problem is that every unclear RSVP creates extra work for the host, especially when food, favors, seating, or venue limits depend on the final count.

-That is why RSVP etiquette matters.
+That is why birthday party RSVP etiquette matters.
 It is not about sounding formal.
 It is about giving the host the information they need while there is still time to use it.

-If you are hosting and want fewer loose ends, SnapInvite's kids birthday RSVP page keeps the invitation, guest count, reminders, and family details in one place.
+If you are hosting and want fewer loose ends, SnapInvite's kids birthday RSVP page keeps the invitation, guest count, reminders, and family details in one browser-friendly RSVP link so parents know exactly how to reply.

 The basic rules of kids birthday RSVP etiquette